 A Bit of History

 The tapestry was woven in Paris between 1373 and 1382 for Louis I of Anjou.
-Originally 133 meters (436 feet) long and 6 meters (20 feet) high, it was designed by Hennequin de Bruges, the foremost painter of the Bruges School who lived in France from 1368 as an employee of the French King Charles V (1364-1380).
+Originally 133 meters (436 feet) long and six meters (20 feet) high, it was designed by Hennequin de Bruges.
+He was the foremost painter of the Bruges School who lived in France from 1368 as an employee of the French King Charles V (1364 to 1380).
 As his inspiration for the images, he took one of the King’s own illuminated manuscripts.
-Those designs were then woven into 100 separate tapestries by Nicolas Bataille and Robert Poincon over 7 years.
+Those designs were then woven into 100 separate tapestries by Nicolas Bataille and Robert Poincon over seven years.

 At first, it was hung in the cathedral of Angers on major festival days.
 But during the French Revolution, the tapestry was cut into pieces for its protection and given to different people.
 After the Revolution, a Canon of the cathedral gathered the pieces back (all apart from 16 which have never been recovered and were probably destroyed), and the tapestry was restored between 1843 and 1870.

 Angers Castle, 2 Promenade du Bout du Monde, 49100 Angers, France

 - May 2 to September 4: 9.30 a.m. to 6.30 p.m.